 3.1 Speaker System: The front-firing speakers will need at least two panels on the front wall, behind the listener.
 The left and right channel speakers also need dedicated panels mounted at their respective reflection points.
 Finally, the subwoofer will require bass traps.

 5.1 Speaker System: Now for the popular 5.1 speaker system, you will need panels at the front and center.
-Now you will also need treatments for all the 5 surround sound speakers and of course the subwoofer.
+Now you will also need treatments for all 5 surround sound speakers and of course the subwoofer.

 2. The Size of the Panels